Information Regarding Community Based Mental Health Services

 - What is expected of parents or caregivers?

-- What information from sessions is typically shared with parents?
+- What information is shared with parents?

 Allowing Time for the Relationship to Develop

-How to Find a Community-Based Mental Health Provider
+How to Find a Provider

-- Your health insurance company’s provider directory
+- Your health insurance provider directory

 - Your child’s pediatrician or primary care provider